jiutongzhao/Time-Series-Data-Analysis/docs/README.md

 It should be keep in mind that these methods are all build based on the assumption of wide-sense stationarity of the signal.[Explain WSS here].
 A noise signal, no matter its color, is wide-sense stationary.
 However, a real time series of a physics quantity cannot gurantee its wide-sense stationarity.
 Since W.S.S is the only presumption of these method, they are also termed ***Nonparametric Estimator***.

 Apart from splitting the signal into several segments, one can also downsample the signal and get multiple sub-signal with different startup time.
 However, the maximum frequency of the yield spectrum will also be reduced by a factor of ``N_DOWNSAMPLE``.
-At the same time, the frequency resolution remains to be $(N\Delta t)^{-1}$.
+At the same time, the frequency resolution remains to be $$(N\Delta t)^{-1}$$.

 <p align = 'center'>
 <img src="Figure/figure_noise_blackman_tukey.png" width="60%"/>